Skip to content

 What language is Jeolla?

-Jeolla is a dialect of Korean.
+Jeolla is a dialect of the Korean language.

 Which region is Jeolla associated with?